CIumsy/hand-brush/README.md

 ##  Control the cursor using your hand
 ---
-This application uses a webcam and hand gestures to control mouse movements and clicks in real time.
+This program uses a webcam and hand gestures to control mouse movements and clicks in real time.
 It leverages MediaPipe for hand tracking, OpenCV for video processing, and PyAutoGUI for mouse control.

 ### Features
 - **Move Mouse Cursor:** Use your index finger to control the cursor position.